twesigomwedavid/linux-and-R-intro/assignments/practical_1.md

 Instructions
 1.  (a) Open a terminal in your computer. (b) What directory are you located in when you open the terminal?
-2. Create the file/directory structure shown below under your home directory using the terminal and write the different command lines used to achieve this.
+2. Create the file/directory structure shown below (under your home directory) using the terminal and write the different commands used to achieve this.